EmreAlbayrak/VMR2P0R0001BD/STM32F207ZG_MASTER/README.md

 **Example Package: >DP003NNNNN** -> *Go to destination point number 003.*
 **Example Package: >DIXXXXYYYY** -> *Go to destination point input XXXX,YYYY coordinates*

+### 1.6.
+Get Command (Computer to MASTER)

+According to standatd package structure, Get Commands starts with ">" symbol and continues with "G" letter.
+There are two type of Get Commands available in the system where they are "Get Parameters" and "Get

 ## 2. Feedbacks (MASTER to Computer)
 Every feedback package starts with ">" character as an indicator.
 Computer software should just tooks the feedback packages starting with ">" character (FeedbackString[0]).
 MCU sends different kind of informations as a feedback (calculation results, status information etc.) for service monitoring.
 Computer software should only took the packages starting with ">" to avoid problems.